lmdu/dockey/docs/installation.rst

 	Currently, we only tested Dockey on Ubuntu systems.
 It may also support other Linux systems based on Debian, for example, Deepin.

 #.
-Go to `https://github.com/lmdu/dockey/releases <https://github.com/lmdu/dockey/releases>`_ page, click on ``Dockey-version-amd64.deb`` to download it.
+Go to `https://github.com/lmdu/dockey/releases <https://github.com/lmdu/dockey/releases>`_ page, click on ``Dockey-version-ubuntu.deb`` to download it.
 Then double click the downloaded installer to install the program following the on-screen instructions.

 #.
-Or, you can click on ``Dockey-version-linux.AppImage`` to download it and run it like this:
+Or, you can click on ``Dockey-version-ubuntu.AppImage`` to download it and run it like this:

 	.. code:: shell

-		chmod +x Dockey-version-linux.AppImage
+		chmod +x Dockey-version-ubuntu.AppImage
-		./Dockey-version-linux.AppImage
+		./Dockey-version-ubuntu.AppImage

 #.
-Or, you can click on ``Dockey-version-linux.tar.gz`` to download the compressed package, and then uncompress it to run Dockey:
+Or, you can click on ``Dockey-version-ubuntu.tar.gz`` to download the compressed package, and then uncompress it to run Dockey:

 .. code:: shell

-	tar xzvf Dockey-version-linux.tar.gz
+	tar xzvf Dockey-version-ubuntu.tar.gz
 	cd Dockey
 	./Dockey

 .. note::
-	The installation file with ``-linux`` can only run on Ubuntu 20.04, while file with ``-linux-morden`` can run on Ubuntu >= 22.04
+	The installation file with ``-ubuntu20.04`` can only run on Ubuntu 20.04, while file with ``-ubuntu22.04`` can run on Ubuntu >= 22.04

 MacOS
 -----